 Low Temperature Heat Recovery and Distribution Network Technologies

-LoT-NET investigates how waste heat streams from industrial or other sources feeding into low temperature heat networks can combine with renewable energy, thermal storage and optimal heat pump technologies to meet the heating and cooling needs of buildings and industrial processes
+LoT-NET was a six year project funded by EPSRC.
+The aim was to study all the prerequisites for connecting renewable energy and waste heat streams to low temperature heat networks.
+This was combined with thermal storage and optimal heat pump technologies to meet the heating and cooling needs of buildings and industrial processes.

 Aims

-LoT-NET will support the development of low cost, low loss, flexible heat distribution networks that integrate intermittent renewable energy supplies, waste heat outputs, low-carbon heat emitters, multi-scale thermal storage and smart thermal energy transformers to provide affordable, secure and sustainable energy to consumers and businesses, whilst ensuring compatibility with future electricity networks.
-LoT-NET will work with several industrial partners in order to investigate how these technologies can be integrated into smart thermal energy systems that can provide both heating and cooling with maximum efficiency.
+LoT-NET has supported the development of low cost, low loss, flexible heat distribution networks that integrate intermittent renewable energy supplies, waste heat outputs, low-carbon heat emitters, multi-scale thermal storage and smart thermal energy transformers to provide affordable, secure and sustainable energy to consumers and businesses, whilst ensuring compatibility with future electricity networks.
+The members of the research team were advised by industrial partners to ensure the relevance of the work and best practice.

 Mobirise